-SC 120 PHYSICAL GEOLOGY (4)
+SC120 PHYSICAL GEOLOGY (4)

 This course is intended to provide students with a sound understanding of the basic processes of geology.
 Topics include the origin, composition, and structure of the earth, internal processes and plate tectonics, weathering and soil, and surface processes.
-Pre: SC119 with a grade of C or better (3 credits lec, 1 credit lab)
+Pre: Grade of C or better in SC119 (3 credits lec, 1 credit lab)

-SC 159A ANATOMY & PHYSIOLOGY I (4)
+SC159A ANATOMY AND PHYSIOLOGY I (4)

 This first section of Anatomy and Physiology course will cover the first three levels of organization of Anatomy and Physiology: (1) Molecules/Chemistry (2) The Cell, and (3) Tissues.
 This course will focus on the fundamentals of organic and inorganic chemistry needed for nursing.
 The next cell level will focus on the organelles and functions of the cell.
-The tissue level will focus on the four main types of tissue in the body and their functions of the cell.
+The tissue level will focus on the four main types of tissue in the body and their functions.
 During laboratory the students will learn skills in chemistry, the use of equipment, and how to make up solutions of chemicals.
 To help visualize chemical concepts, the students will make models of sugars and DNA.
 Prepared slides of cells and tissues will be used to help students understands microscopic anatomy by using the microscope.
 The last part of the lab will focus on the human skeleton.
 Students will know all the bones of the human body, how they articulate with each other and special features of each bone.
 Pre: None (3 credits lec, 1 credit lab)

-SC 159B ANATOMY & PHYSIOLOGY II (4)
+SC159B ANATOMY AND PHYSIOLOGY II (4)